‘Dangerous’ Assumption: Herd Immunity & COVID Sero-Surveys

 For instance, even if we assume Mumbai’s slum dwellers have reached herd immunity, if one of them travels to another region where the transmission is still taking place, they could get infected - just like all others living there.
 Herd immunity, therefore, applies to closed population groups.
 Free movement of people would put them at risk of infection.

 Dr Reddy had explained: “It is herd protection and not herd immunity.
-Let’s say people 50-60 percent of people in Delhi are infected, and the rest develop that kind of immunity.
-But suppose a person from Delhi travels to Ranchi or Raipur, where the infection rate has only been 20-30 percent.
+Let’s say people 50-60 percent of people in Delhi are infected and develop antibodies and immunity.
+This would also protect the remaining people in Delhi who have not been infected yet.
+But suppose one of these uninfected persons (who is protected in Delhi) travels to Ranchi or Raipur, where the infection rate has only been 20-30 percent.
 That community does not have herd immunity to confer to this person, which makes the Delhiite still vulnerable.
 So it is the herd that has protection characteristics if it is stable, but not the unprotected individuals of the herd if they travel to another herd.”

 Associating the presence of antibodies to immunity against COVID-19 is another overstretched link, experts believe.